Erisa/download-image/README.md

 - Choose a custom folder/filename prefix for your downloads.
 You can use this to put all files downloaded with the extension in a specific folder or to prefix their names with a specific string.

 ## Screenshot
-This will look similar on other browsers (Like Chrome), but I decided not to include too many images to make the repository too large.
+This will look similar on other browsers (Like Chrome), but here's one from Firefox on Windows.
 ![An example screenshot of a right click menu which has "Download image" at the bottom](/.github-resources/example.png)

 ## Download